AlexNgGit/SchedulingApp/README.md

 - This app will try to ambitiously provide intuitive way to calculate and visualize Critical Path through a graph presentation.

 ## Minimum Goal for version 1.0:
-- Users can add a list of tasks to a project.
+- :heavy_check_mark: Users can add a list of tasks to a project.
-- Users can perform the analysis and retract information such as earliest finish time, a list of tasks from critical path and a visual graph presentation of all the tasks.
+- Users can perform the analysis and retract information such as earliest finish time, a list of tasks from critical path
+- Users can render a visual graph presentation of all the tasks.

 ## Standard goal for version 1.0:
 - Users can save their information to their database.